apache/asterixdb/asterix-doc/src/site/markdown/AsterixSimilarityQueries.md

 detailed description of these techniques is available at this [paper](http://www.ics.uci.edu/~chenli/pub/icde2009-memreducer.pdf).

-For instance, the following DDL statement creates such an index on the `FacebookUsers.name` attribute using an inverted index of 3-grams.
+For instance, the following DDL statements create an ngram index on the `FacebookUsers.name` attribute using an inverted index of 3-grams.
-After the index is created, similarity queries with an edit distance condition on this attribute can be answered efficiently.

         use dataverse TinySocial;